Electric-Coin-Company/kotlin-bip39/README.md

 ## Introduction
 A concise implementation of [BIP-0039](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) in Kotlin for Android.

+Only 30kB in total size.
+For comparison, the entire library is about 3X the size of this README file (because there are no dependencies)!

 ### Motivation